6Decide how to carry/transfer money

 Cash

 Bringing cash gives you immediate access to your travel funds.
 However, if you lose your money or if it’s stolen, it’s gone.
-It can be wise to bring some cash (Canadian dollars or another strong currency you can exchange easily when you arrive) to cover your first expenses or emergencies.
-However, carrying too much cash is a big gamble and probably isn’t the safest option
+It can be wise to bring a small amount of cash (Canadian dollars or another strong currency you can exchange when you arrive) but carrying too much cash is a big gamble.

-Check with your bank before you go, but ATMs accepting foreign cards are widely available in Canada, and your non-Canadian issued card may even be accepted by payment terminals in shops.
-It’s an easy way to access your funds, but do keep weekly/daily withdrawal limits in mind.
+ATMs accepting foreign cards are widely available in Canada, and your non-Canadian issued card may also be accepted by payment terminals in shops.
+It’s an easy way to access your funds, but do keep weekly/daily withdrawal limits and foreign transaction fees in mind.
+Try to withdraw one lump sum rather than regular withdrawals to avoid big fees.

-A few banks have special offers or partnerships with Canadian banks and a portion of the fees may be waived when you use these ATMs.
+Check to see if your home bank has a partnership with a Canadian bank; if so, a portion of the fees may be waived when you use the partner bank’s ATMs.

 Bank-to-bank wire transfers and international money transfers

-When carrying cash isn’t that safe and withdrawing large sums of money isn’t a practical option, you can use a money transfer service—i.e. bank-to-bank wire transfer or a money transfer through a third-party company.
+When carrying cash isn’t that safe and withdrawing large sums of money isn’t a practical option, you can use a money transfer service—either a bank-to-bank wire transfer or a money transfer through a third-party company.
 To find the cheapest option, shop around.

 Bank-to-bank wire transfer

 After opening your Canadian bank account, you can initiate a transfer from your home bank account to your new bank account in Canada.
-Depending on the financial institution, it can take as little as three days and as much as two weeks.
-For any international money transfers between two banks, keep an eye on the following fees:
+The time it takes for the transfer to complete depends on the financial institution, but it’s usually around five business days.
+For any international money transfers between two banks, remember to expect international transaction fees.

 International money-transfer services

-Money transfer companies offer a faster service but fees can also be higher.
+Money transfer companies offer a faster service and competitive fees.

 This is how it works: first, you transfer the desired amount from your home bank account to the bank account of the company set up in your home country—this way, you skip the international transfer fee.
-Then, once the amount has been received, the third-party company transfers the amount from its Canadian bank account to your Canadian bank account, again, bypassing the “foreign transaction” fee.
+Once the amount has been received, the third-party company transfers the amount from its Canadian bank account to your Canadian bank account, once again bypassing the “foreign transaction” fee.

-Find the best exchange rate for money transfer and cash
+Find the best exchange rate for money transfers and cash

 Compare the rate offered by different companies and services on a given day because exchange rates are in constant fluctuation.
 Bank-to-bank wire transfers are often the most expensive option with fees and a poor exchange rate.
-For best overall value, WHV holders tend to favour money transfer services.
+For best overall value, travellers tend to favour money transfer services.

 To get the best currency exchange deal, consider the following: